- Browse through the course catalog to see all English courses being offered this year.

 - For information on how courses are numbered and which ones are right for you, see The Major.

 Here is a summary of departmental policies regarding 100 level English Classes:

 - First preference goes to first-year students who have not received a 5 on the LITERATURE portion of the AP exam taken during senior year of high school or a 6 or 7 on the International Baccalaureate.

-- Second preference goes to second semester first years and sophomores who enrolled in a 100 level course and were dropped.
+- Second preference goes to second semester first years and sophomores who enrolled in a 100 level course during one of the previous two semesters but ended up getting dropped.
 They are given second preference as long as they do not have an AP5 or IB 6 or 7 and did not take another 100 level English course after having been dropped.
 All students wishing to take advantage of this priority must pre-register for their first choice 100 level English class during pre-registration period.
 Please be aware that this priority will only apply to Primary 100 level English classes.
 It does not apply if you are dropped from a cross listed course (COMP 111/ENGL 120 is a cross listed course).

 - Third preference goes to first-year students who placed out with an AP5 or IB 6 or 7 but who nonetheless want to take a 100-level course.

 - Fourth preference goes to upper class students.